A Second Course

 - Documented Mplus syntax templates for fitting a variety of multilevel models.

 This seminar is designed for researchers who have some prior experience with multilevel modeling (e.g., in a seminar, workshop, or course) and who want to deepen and extend their knowledge.
 At a minimum, participants should have a good working knowledge of basic principles of statistical inference (e.g., standard errors, hypothesis tests, confidence intervals), and should also have a good understanding of the theory and practice of linear regression.

 Mplus will be used for all worked examples, but prior knowledge of Mplus is not essential.
 You are welcome and encouraged to bring your own laptop computer with Mplus installed (including the multilevel or combination add-on).
 However, this is not required.
 Participants will still benefit from the comprehensive set of slides and syntax that they can apply at home.
-Power outlets will be provided at each seat, but there will be no WIFI access.
+Power outlets will be provided at each seat.

 – Introduction: What does this course cover?

 – Review of multilevel modeling (MLM basics, definitions, and equations)

 – Introduction to Mplus MLM syntax and capabilities

 *Estimating, plotting, and probing interaction effects in MLM

 *Modeling cross-classified data